apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 <br>

-### Watch the LED blink
+### Watch the LED Blink

 Congratulations!
-You have created a Mynewt operating system running on the Arduino Zero.
+You have created an Mynewt application running on the Arduino Zero.
 The LED right next to the power LED should be blinking.
 It is toggled by one task running on the Mynewt OS.